 #4 Massage the Skin

 Did you know that massaging your skin increases blood flow?
 This evokes an anti-aging response.
 You can use a salt or sugar scrub to increase the blood flow as well.
 Gently massaging the skin can help improve circulation and promote collagen production.
 This may help reduce the appearance of loose skin.

-#5 Cosmetic Surgery
+#5 Cosmetic Surgery And Body Contouring

 If all else fails, you may need to get cosmetic surgery to remove and tighten the skin.
 Some surgeries to consider include: